dharam-gfx/dummyimg/README.md

-Here’s the updated `README.md` with a preview of the generated image link:

----

 # dummyImg

 `dummyImg` is a full-stack application that allows users to generate custom dummy images with specific dimensions, colors, and text.
 It includes a backend for image processing and a front-end for interacting with the image generator.
 The website supports both light and dark mode themes.